fatihkc/hugo-personal-website/README.md

 # Portfolio Project

 This repository contains my personal website, which is built using [Hugo](https://gohugo.io/).
 The theme is [hugo-coder](https://hugo-coder.netlify.app/) and the website is hosted on [AWS](https://www.aws.amazon.com/).
 The website is available at [fatihkoc.net](https://fatihkoc.net).
+You can also read my blog post about the project [here](https://www.fatihkoc.net/posts/cloud-resume-challange/).

 I created this project for [Cloud Resume Challange](https://cloudresumechallenge.dev/).
 My website was down for a few years and I was planning to fix it but it never happened.
 I decided to use this challenge as an opportunity to fix it.
 I also wanted to learn more about AWS and I thought this would be a good opportunity to do so.